 Subsequently, the capture of Nicolás Maduro by U.S. forces profoundly disrupted the geopolitical balance in Latin America and once again placed SOUTHCOM at the center of international attention.

-Although Donovan formally took command of Southern Command after that operation, he came from SOCOM, the structure that coordinates U.S. special forces, and went on to play a significant role in managing the new regional landscape.
+Although Donovan officially took command of Southern Command after that operation, he came from SOCOM, the structure that coordinates U.S. special forces, and went on to play a significant role in managing the new regional landscape.

 All of this has contributed to making him one of the most influential military figures in Latin America.